• Skip to primary navigation

 • Mac

-How to Open PDF Files in Chrome Using Adobe Reader
+How to Make Chrome Open PDF Files In Adobe Reader

-After this, the next step is to download & Install Adobe Acrobat Reader on your computer and set Adobe Reader as the default PDF Handler on your computer.
+The next step is to download & install the Adobe Reader program on your computer and set Adobe Reader as the default PDF Handler on your computer.

 Advertisement